iBotPeaches/ctf-2021/README.md

  * Originally hosted on CTFd.io with a combination of some t3.nano instance on AWS
  * Most puzzles were simple `index.html` files leading to assets/images/files.
  * Complex puzzles leveraged the services feature of CTFd to deploy a docker image.
+ * Completed on December 3, 2021 at [Sourcetoad](https://www.sourcetoad.com/) with all Engineers.

 ---